ViralTexts/gtr-clusters/clusters/18730206-sn85033395-WhatToDoInCaseOfAccident.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-in the eyes, Vftvoid mbhiA,
+n the eyes, Vftvoid mbhiA,
 I dash water into them. remove cinders, etc., • „
 with the round point of a Wail |«encfl
 Keinove inserts from the ear hr tepid ^